 Nordic Journal of Media Studies

 A new journal, the Nordic Journal of Media Studies, has been added to Nordicom’s portfolio of scientific publications.
 This journal is an online, open-access journal.
-The first issue will be published in Spring 2019, with the theme “Disrupting media infrastructures: Transforming media industries and public spheres”.
+The first issue is published with the theme “Disrupting media infrastructures: Transforming media industries and public spheres”.
 The new journal is supported by the Nordic Research Council, NOP-HS.

 Aims and Scope